Selector lever 1

 Accelerating and overtaking

 Depress the accelerator pedal firmly and fully (so that it goes beyond the kickdown point).

 This will enable you to change down to the optimum gear within the engine range.

 Driving in manual mode

-- To move down through the gears, push the lever backwards;
+- to move down through the gears, press the left-hand paddle;

-- To move up through the gears, push the lever forwards.
+- to move up through the gears, press the right-hand paddle.